riccardoporreca/alrtools/README.md

 # alrtools
-My own stuff for R
+My own stuff for R.  Functions that I write in other work that are not project-specific can get added here.